microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/learningcourseactivity-delete.md

 # Delete learningCourseActivity
 Namespace: microsoft.graph

-Delete a [learningCourseActivity](../resources/learningcourseactivity.md) using a course activity Id of a Learning Assignment or Self-initiated.
+Delete a [learningCourseActivity](../resources/learningcourseactivity.md) object by using the course activity ID of either an assignment or a self-initiated activity.

 ## Permissions
 One of the following permissions is required to call this API based on the type of learning course activity.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).